Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Proof of main theorems

+We note that after running the glued peeling process for a sufficiently long time, the clusters being peeled from the two sides of the gluing interface will merge into one another and we will be left with only one ``side", as illustrated in the right panel of Figure~\ref{fig-cone-peeling} (after this time, the unexplored UIHPQ$_{\op{S}}$ is glued to itself in such a way that $\ul{\BB x} = 0$).
+This is not a problem for our purposes since the definition of the glued peeling process still makes sense after this time.
+It simply behaves like a peeling-by-layers process of the unexplored UIHPQ$_{\op{S}}$ based at a single boundary interval, namely the one which corresponds to the boundary of the glued peeling cluster.

-The proofs of both of these theorems are essentially identical to the proof of Theorem~\ref{thm-saw-conv-wedge}.
-In the case of Theorem~\ref{thm-saw-conv-2side} (resp.\ Theorem~\ref{thm-saw-conv-cone}) one considers the glued peeling procedure as in Section~\ref{sec-peeling-glued} on a pair of UIHPQ$_{\op{S}}$'s glued together along their entire boundaries (resp.\ a single UIHPQ$_{\op{S}}$ with its positive and negative boundary rays glued together), rather than on a pair of UIHPQ$_{\op{S}}$'s glued together along their positive boundary rays.
-These variants of the glued peeling procedure possess a Markov property analogous to that of the glued peeling procedure considered in Section~\ref{sec-peeling-glued}.
-This enables us to apply the results of Section~\ref{sec-peeling-prelim} to estimate these glued peeling procedures, and we find that all of the statements and proofs in Sections~\ref{sec-peeling-glued},~\ref{sec-peeling-moment}, and~\ref{sec-geodesic-properties} hold in this setting with only cosmetic changes.
-We can then apply the results of these sections together with exactly the same argument given in Section~\ref{sec-saw-conv} to prove Theorems~\ref{thm-saw-conv-2side} and~\ref{thm-saw-conv-cone}.
-Note that we have only a single UIHPQ$_{\op{S}}$ in the setting of Theorem~\ref{thm-saw-conv-cone}, so in this case there is only one map in the analogs of the aforementioned results. \end{remark}
+The aforementioned Markov property enables us to apply the results of Section~\ref{sec-peeling-prelim} to estimate the glued peeling process.
+The statements and proofs in Sections~\ref{sec-peeling-glued},~\ref{sec-peeling-moment}, and~\ref{sec-geodesic-properties} carry through essentially verbatim in the setting of a single UIHPQ$_{\op{S}}$ with its boundaries identified.
+We can then apply the results of these sections together with exactly the same argument given in Section~\ref{sec-saw-conv} to prove Theorem~\ref{thm-saw-conv-cone}.
+The only difference is that we only have a single UIHPQ$_{\op{S}}$ and a single Brownian half-plane, so there is only one function $f^n$ instead of two functions $f_\pm^n$, etc. \end{remark}